bozso/orb_prop/README.md

 day     # of days to propagate
 name    name of output files
 inital conditions x, y, z, vx, vy, vz separated by spaces

+## Currently working on:
+* a document that explains how the gravitational acceleration can be derived from the series expansion of the gravitational potential
+* implementation of the gravitational acceleration, that is derived from the series expansion, in the script files